WhatToBecome

 The last language course we’ll mention is Brazilian Portuguese.
 Unlike the Spanish course, it lacks diversity and study material, so you won’t find any special programs or unique courses.
 However, you’ll find the Grammar and Words and Sentences courses, which will help you learn the basics of the language (the use of tenses, verbs, nouns, etc.).

-The course called Portuguese for Carnival stands out from other, rather uninspired topics.
-If you ever travel to Brazil to experience their picturesque carnivals, this course might prove helpful.
+The Portuguese for Carnival course stands out from other, rather uninspired topics.
+This course might prove helpful if you ever travel to Brazil to experience their picturesque carnivals.

 “Vamos dançar!”